 How do IB students demonstrate growth beyond academic achievements?

-By actively participating in local and international initiatives, students address real-world challenges while building leadership, resilience, and problem-solving abilities.
+By participating in local and international initiatives, students can build leadership, resilience, collaboration, and ethical decision-making while addressing real needs in their communities.

 What is IB CAS?